 Check your home for cold air leaks.
-A simple way of doing this is to move a lit-candle around a door or window frame, the flame will blow towards you if there is a draft.
+A simple way of doing this is to move a lit candle around a door or window frame, the flame will blow toward you if there is a draft.

 If you do find drafts, make sure to seal these areas to avoid overworking your heating system.
 Seal drafts by installing foam or weather-stripping to door and window frames.
 For drafts coming from under exterior doors, install rubber or plastic door sweeps.

 If you’re unsure about what products to use, ask your local hardware store for help!

 Install a programmable thermostat to maintain your household temperature

 Even when you’re on the go, this Wi-Fi-enabled smart controller puts the comforts of home right at your fingertips.
 Adjust your heat, air, and humidity levels from your phone to keep your energy bills low.

 According to Energy Star, programmable thermostats can save you up to $180 per year in energy bills.
 They do this by regulating the temperature of the home automatically and consistently, helping your heating system perform efficiently.

 Smart thermostats can be used with Perfect Aire room air conditioners and mini-split systems to automatically regulate temperatures within your home.
 Even better, this thermostat can be controlled right from your phone, putting the power to conveniently regulate your household temperatures and humidity levels right at your fingertips.

 To prevent your home pipes from freezing, program your thermostat to at least 65 degrees.

 Keep away pests